zealtv/notebook/Neurotheology, aliens, and understanding the immaterial.md

 ## Another perspective

-Iain McGilchrist describes specific relationships between relationships between areas of the brain associated with features of perceptual hallucinations - demonstrated by way of brain lesions.
+Iain McGilchrist describes specific relationships between areas of the brain associated with features of perceptual hallucinations - demonstrated by way of brain lesions.

 This draws some questions from the perspective above.